Captain Carlos Hank

 COPS Office Review

 In December of 2011, Sheriff Gillespie contacted the Department of Justice in Washington DC for their assistance.
-We have since partnered with the Community Oriented Policing Services (COPS) Office which is a branch of the Department of Justice.
-As a result, LVMPD is now in the process of having an independent investigation conducted into our use of force policies and procedures.
+LVMPD partnered with the Community Oriented Policing Services (COPS) Office, which is a branch of the Department of Justice.
+As a result, LVMPD had an independent investigation conducted into its use of force policies and procedures.

 Use of Force Policy Review

-LVMPD recognized the need for improvement in our use of deadly force.
-An extensive review of our Use of Force Policy began in February of 2012.
-We completed the review and implementation of the changes in May of 2012, conducted extensive training for LVMPD personnel, and announced the updated policy to the public in July of 2012.
-The following is a link to an LVMPD video addressing the topic: Sheriff's video.
-The updated policy can be found here: Use of Force POLICY.
+LVMPD recognized the need for improvement in the use of deadly force.
+An extensive review of the Use of Force Policy began in February 2012.
+LVMPD completed the review and implementation of the changes in May 2012, conducted extensive training for LVMPD personnel and announced the updated policy to the public in July 2012.
+The following is a link to a LVMPD video addressing the topic: Sheriff's video.
+The updated policy from 2020 can be found here: Use of Force Policy.

 ACLU & NAACP Petition Recommendations

-The local chapters of the ACLU and NAACP also reached out with recommended changes and improvements to our Use of Force procedures.
-The Office of Internal Oversight is reviewing these recommendations and will keep you informed on each of those recommendations and what we have done to support them.
+The local chapters of the ACLU and NAACP also reached out with recommended changes and improvements to LVMPD's Use of Force procedures.
+The OIO reviewed these recommendations and changes were made to the Use of Force policy.
+These changes and additional changes to the department can be found in the